mpadge/hackmd-stat-software/ml.md

         accordance with **ML7.0**, below).
-    -   **ML1.1b** Matches to expected labels should be case-insensitive and based on partial matching such that, for example, “Test”, “test”, or “testing” would all suffice.
+    -   **ML1.1b** Matches to expected labels should be case-insensitive and based on partial matching such that, for example, “Test”, “test”, or “testing” should all suffice.

 The following three standards (**ML1.2**–**ML1.4**) represent three possible design intentions for ML software.
 Only one of these three will